-It may seem that in 2018 you can’t go anywhere without hearing about blockchain, and while our profession is working to understand this transformational technology, it is imperative to keep the learning going.
-If you missed our last article on Blockchain – Back to Basics, click here to take a read and get started.
+It may seem that in 2020 you can’t go anywhere without hearing about blockchain, and while our profession is working to understand this transformational technology, it is imperative to keep the learning going.
+If you missed our last article on Blockchain – Back to Basics, make sure to read it today.

 For those of you back for round two, we are going to take a deeper dive into understanding the implications and impact of blockchain and specifically in this article talk about the differences between public and private blockchains.
 Yes, that is right, there is more than one kind, just like we have multiple types of assets that can qualify for a like-kind exchange, we have multiple kinds of blockchains.
 Once we fully understand this transformational technology and the different types, we can begin to leverage our higher level of understanding to evolve our firms.

 Blockchain as a technology is often spoken about, especially in practitioner publications and conversations, as if it was just one option, tool, or application.
 This may make for simpler conversation and debate, but represents an incomplete view of just how blockchain technology functions.
 Specifically, there are two broad categories that should form the basis for any comprehensive blockchain discussion, public blockchains and private blockchains.